fbpx Skip to content

 OCD

 Obsessive compulsive disorder (OCD) is related to anxiety and has a strong connection with autism.
 People with autism are twice as likely to have OCD compared to the general population.
-And those diagnosed with OCD are four times more likely to also have autism.
+And those diagnosed with OCD are 4-times more likely to also have autism.
 Repetitive behaviors and restricted interest are a common factors with both OCD and autism.
 However, those with OCD are often bothered by their repetitive behaviors, while those with autism are usually not.
 Treatments for OCD in individuals with autism typically are medication and behavior therapy.

 ADHD

-An estimated 6-7% of the general population have an ADHD (attention deficit hyperactivity disorder) diagnosis, while a staggering 30-60% of individuals with autism also have ADHD.
+An estimated 6-7% of the general population have an ADHD (attention deficit hyperactivity disorder) diagnosis, while a staggering 50-70% of individuals with autism also have ADHD.
 Symptoms of ADHD include struggling to remember things, a noticeable pattern of inattention, difficulty managing time, hyperactivity and/or impulsivity.
 Autism and ADHD often have symptoms that overlap.
-A 2015 study revealed children with both conditions who were diagnosed with ADHD first weren’t diagnosed with autism until three years later.
+A 2023 study revealed children with both conditions who were diagnosed with ADHD first weren’t diagnosed with autism until later in life.
 This delay in diagnosis is missing critical treatment time for these children.
 Because of this, it’s important to find a specialist experienced in working with both conditions to ensure nothing is missed.

 Sleep Issues

 Ask any parent of a child with autism and you’ll likely hear about sleep issues.
-A recent article in US News and World Report highlights the large percentage of children with autism who also struggle with sleep.
-Some research indicates 4 out of 5 children with autism have at least one sleep disorder!
+Statistics have proven the large percentage of children with autism who also struggle with sleep.
+Some research indicates 4 out of 5 children with autism have at least one sleep disorder.
 Whether it’s trouble falling asleep, not being able to stay asleep, or waking up way too early, not getting enough sleep can exacerbate behavior and functioning during the day.
 As a result, it’s important to come up with solutions to help improve the quality of sleep.
 This post about addressing sleep issues in children with autism provides a breakdown of how sleep impacts those with autism and some possible ways to help alleviate sleep issues.

 Thyroid Issues

-Research several years ago identified the connection between a hypothyroid in pregnant women and their child being four times more likely to be diagnosed with autism.
+Research several years ago identified the connection between a hypothyroid in pregnant women and their child being 4-times more likely to be diagnosed with autism.
 So what about a child with autism and their thyroid function?
 The thyroid gland secretes hormones that are critical for the body.
 Problems with the thyroid can impact cognitive development, behavior and the functioning of the nervous system.
-Dr. Raffael Kellman, MD identified 75% of children with autism have undiagnosed thyroid issues.
+Dr. Raphael Kellman, MD identified 75% of children with autism have undiagnosed thyroid issues.
 However, because the thyroid impacts so many areas of development, getting it working properly can have a positive impact on language, cognition, motor development, GI issues and more.

 Knowledge is power